 (3) An existing facility ceases to be an existing facility if, in the opinion of the local government, it has been substantially extended or redeveloped and the local government has given notice to that effect to the licence holder.

-(4) A person who is aggrieved by a decision of a local government under subsection (3), may apply to the State Administrative Tribunal for a review of the decision.
+(4) A person who is aggrieved by a decision of a local government under subsection (3) may apply to the State Administrative Tribunal for a review of the decision.

 (5) In this section —

-“existing facility” means a facility that is in operation at the commencement of this section and in respect of which notice has not been given by the local government under subsection (3).
+existing facility means a facility that is in operation at the commencement of this section and in respect of which notice has not been given by the local government under subsection (3).

 (6) Regulations may be made providing for any matter if —